Utility Design for Distributed Resource Allocation -- Part II: Applications to Submodular, Covering, and Supermodular Problems: Abstract

 \subsection{Two results from Part I}

-In Part I of this work, we showed how it is possible to compute $\poa(f,w,n)$ as the solution of a tractable linear program (in its primal or dual form).
-Additionally, we showed how the problem of optimizing such performance metric can also be posed as a tractable linear program.
-Two results presented in Part I that are needed in the development of Part II are summarized for completeness in the following Proposition.
+In Part I, we showed how to compute and optimize $\poa(f,w,n)$ through the solution of tractable linear programs \cite{part1Paccagnan2018}.
+Two results presented in Part I and needed in the development of Part II are summarized in the following theorem.
 Before doing so, we introduce a useful set of integer tuples